JFD Electronics/Channel Master

 Current Site Status

 The JFD Electronics/Channel Master site includes an area where an antenna, amplifier and booster manufacturing facility operated from 1961 to 1984 and a packaging and distribution facility for electronic parts operated from 1984 to 2003.
 EPA placed the site on the National Priorities List (NPL) in 1989 because of contaminated ground water, sludge and soil resulting from operations and waste handling practices at the site.
-EPA, the North Carolina Department of Environment and Natural Resources (NCDENR), and the site’s PRPs have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
-A water line connects residences and businesses to the public water supply.
-By treating and monitoring ground water, performing additional studies and undertaking Five-Year Review, EPA, NCDENR and the site’s PRPs continue to protect people and the environment from site contamination.
+EPA, the North Carolina Department of Environment and Natural Resources (NCDENR), and the site’s Potentially Responsible Party (PRPs), have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
+By treating and monitoring ground water, performing additional studies, preventing exposure and undertaking Five-Year Review, EPA, NCDENR and the site’s PRPs continue to protect people and the environment from site contamination.

 The 13-acre site is located at 620 West Industry Drive, two miles southwest of downtown Oxford in Granville County, North Carolina.
 The site includes the concrete slabs and foundations of two industrial buildings, the former Channel Master main building and the former Bandag Warehouse building.
 Pine Tree Road borders the site to the north.
 West Industry Drive borders the site to the west.
 A Norfolk Southern rail line borders the site to the south.
 A residential area borders the site to the east.
 The residential area includes homes and an apartment complex, which includes low-income and minority residents.